danielmsimuko/01-linux/README.md

 `$ rm -rf /path/to/dir` deletes a directory without warning

+`$ sudo find /dirname -name "filename" finds` searches for a file by name in your chosen directory

+`$ sudo find /dirname -type f -name "*.html"` searches for all files ending with .html in your chosen directory

+$ sudo find /var -type f -name "*.html" -- example finds any html file type in var dir
+$ sudo find /etc -type f -user root -- finds files in dir which belong to user root
+$ which python -- finds where programme python is stored
+$ whereis apache2 | tr " " '\n' -- finds apache2 and pipes + translates info into readable lines

+### F

-### File Manipulation
+### G

-$ tar -cvzf archname.tar.gz /dir/filetoarch -- creates an archive of fileto archive
+$ tar -cvzf archname.tar.gz /dir/filetoarch -- creates an archive of file to archive
 $ tar -tf archname.tar.gz -- list what is in the archived files
 $ tar -tf myapp.tar.gz > app.list -- redirect archive output into a file